Hentioe/tron_wallet_ex/README.md

 ## WIP

-Currently it implements a small number of APIs (including interacting with TRC20 contracts), but unfortunately offline signatures have not been implemented for the time being.
-However, you can still run the node locally to support the signature function in the `easy_transfer_by_private` function.
+A small number of NodeFull APIs (which I personally use) have been added so far, looking forward to your needs.
+This library has implemented offline transaction signature, including the signature part of `easy_transfer_by_private` and `get_transaction_sign` functions are implemented offline and will not interact with any remote end.

 ## Usage